thomaschiari/deep-learning-coursework/docs/classification-project/classification-project.md

 ### Treating missing values and duplicates

 The first step in order to clean and preprocess the data was to treat the variable `pdays` for when there was no previous contact.
 For that, we used the created `prev_contacted` feature to filter the rows where the client was not previously contacted, then imputed the median value of `pdays`.
+This is the only feature with "missing" values, and we chose to fill with the median value to avoid introducing new labels.

 ```python
 df.loc[df["prev_contacted"] == 0, "pdays"] = np.nan